suryapandian/metrics/metrics.training.md

 - so you are here
 - why would prometheus do this
 - we will cover 3 optimization strategies
-- cardinalit: easiest to solve at design phase
+- cardinality: easiest to solve at design phase
 - resolution: using less greedy queries
 - recording rules: a hammer to help the hard cases